chrisvdm/redwoodjs-stripe/README.md

 ### `useStripeCheckout()`

-Hook to redirect to Stripe-hosted Checkout.
+Hook to redirect to Stripe's hosted [Checkout](https://stripe.com/docs/payments/checkout).

 Returns a `checkout` function.
 See the comments in the example below for more information on its usage.